 How to Win More Deals with Effective Sales Funnel Management

-Effective sales funnel management is a key tool in optimizing your sales team’s performance.
-A well-managed sales funnel will move prospects through the sales process faster, reduce unnecessary losses, and help your team win more deals.
+Effective sales funnel management is important for optimizing your sales team’s performance.
+A well-managed sales funnel will move prospects through the sales process faster, reduce stalled opportunities, and help your team win more business.

 The top (or beginning) of the funnel has a wide mouth, to capture as many qualified opportunities as possible.
-As prospects move through your sales process (and down the funnel), the funnel narrows to include only those prospects who continue along the buyer’s journey with you at each of the sales funnel stages.
+As some of these opportunities convert from leads to prospects, they move through your sales process (and down the funnel).

 • Awareness